orfeus-eu/documentation/docs/_build/html/_sources/adria_array.rst.txt

 AdriaArray Seismology, coordinated by Prof. Thomas Meier.
 The Committee approved the `Memorandum of Collaboration (MoC) <https://polybox.ethz.ch/index.php/s/zOhxUOEPwnyA2mp>`_ to be signed by the AdA members.

-The initial invited members of AdA and its Steering Committee are:
+The current members of the Steering Committee are:

 .. list-table::
    :widths: 50 25